denilsonsa/udev-joystick-blacklist/README.md

 ## Bug reports and mentions

-There are reports of this issue on different distros.
+There are reports of this issue on different distros and projects.

 * <https://bugzilla.kernel.org/show_bug.cgi?id=28912>
 * <https://bugzilla.kernel.org/show_bug.cgi?id=37982>